biodati/studio_help/docs/sections/networks/changing_display_in_visualization.md

 STYLE, (2), will let you chose between BEL and  bayesian style displays.

-LAYOUT, (3), allows you to chose between: Force Directed (the default), Organic, Grid, Circular, and Hierachical layouts.
+LAYOUT, (3), allows you to chose between: Force Directed (the default), Organic, Grid, Circular, and Hierarchical layouts.

 Smart Nodes and Edges, (4), display the labels only when you zoom in on a network, such that the labels are large enough to be read.
 Standard Nodes and Edge Labels can also be used.